mjdave/tui/README.md

 table.count(table)                  // count of array objects
 table.insert(table, index, value)   // insert into an array, specifying the index.
 Will be filled with nil objects < index.
-Objects >= index are shifted table.insert(table,value)           // add to the end of an array
+Objects >= index are shifted table.insert(table,value)           // add to the end of an array table.remove(table, index)          // removes an object from an array, shuffling the rest down.
+Will exit with an error if index is beyond the bounds of the array

 math.pi //pi constant